nag92/pdblib-matlab/README.md

 # pbdlib-matlab

-PbDlib is a set of tools combining statistical learning, dynamical systems and optimal control approaches for programming-by-demonstration applications, http://www.idiap.ch/software/pbdlib/.
+PbDlib is a set of tools combining statistical learning, dynamical systems and optimal control approaches for programming-by-demonstration applications (see http://www.idiap.ch/software/pbdlib/ for details).

 The Matlab/GNU Octave version is currently maintained by Sylvain Calinon, Idiap Research Institute.

 A C++ version of the library (with currently fewer functionalities) is available at https://gitlab.idiap.ch/rli/pbdlib